saturnlighting/literature-review/README.md

 > LAMP*” OR ”LAMP POST*” OR “LIGHT POST*” OR ”LIGHT POLE*”)

 The search strategy resulted in 1227 records.
-Based on the examination of titles, abstract, and then full papers x studies were selected.
+Based on the examination of titles, abstract, and then full papers TBD studies were selected.
 A flow chart of included studies is shown in Figure 1.

 <img src="flow-chart.png" alt="Review flow chart" width="50%" style="display: block; margin: auto;" />